 Although an injury is not compensable when intoxication on duty is the sole or primary cause of the injury, note that unless there is substantial evidence to the contrary, it will be assumed that an injury is not caused solely or primarily by the effects of drugs.

 Prohibits employer from refusing to hire or otherwise penalize an individual solely for that person’s status as a certified medical marijuana patient.
 Employers may enforce policy of prohibiting employee from performing employment duties while impaired by controlled substance.
 Employers with four or more employees must provide reasonable accommodations to medical marijuana users unless such action that would cause a violation of federal law or the loss of a federal contract or funding.
 Recommendation is to carefully consider any adverse action on an employee testing positive for marijuana.

-There are no broad laws legalizing marijuana.
+Now legal!
 See our page on Marijuana Considerations- New York.

 New York City Law

 Effective Sunday, May 10, 2020 employers were no longer able to require pre-employment drug testing for marijuana as a part of the hiring process.
 There are exemptions for safety-sensitive positions and does not apply to DOT testing.

 Instant or POCT Testing in New York